Galileo88/Galileos-Planet-Pack/README.md

 1. GPP is configured to provide atmospheric scattering effects using the third-party mod Scatterer.
 To enable these effects, download and install [Scatterer](https://spacedock.info/mod/141/scatterer/download/0.0324).

-2. If you want to change the sunflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Sunflares\ [Star]\.
+2. If you want to change the Ciroflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Ciroflares\ [Star]\.

 ## Optional High(er) Performance Visuals

 If your computer can't handle the performance hit of Scatterer, GPP is fully set up to work without it, using EVE to simulate the atmosphere effect.
-In addition to this, there are a few other mods that can give you nice looking oceans and sun flares all without Scatterer, and with great performance.
+In addition to this, there are a few other mods that can give you nice looking oceans and Ciro flares all without Scatterer, and with great performance.
 Following these 5 steps, you can make your game look as good as if you had Scatterer installed.

 1. Download and install [Better Looking Oceans](https://github.com/Galileo88/Better-Looking-Oceans/releases) provides a good, high performance alternate to Scatterer's ocean shader, and cover all bodies with oceans in GPP/GEP/OPM.

-2. Download and install [Flare Replacer](https://forum.kerbalspaceprogram.com/index.php?/topic/171820-ksp-131-flare-replacer-v102-09-mar-2018/) replaces the stock sun flare a higher quality sun flare.
+2. Download and install [Flare Replacer](https://forum.kerbalspaceprogram.com/index.php?/topic/171820-ksp-131-flare-replacer-v102-09-mar-2018/) replaces the stock Ciro flare a higher quality Ciro flare.
 15 different flares to choose from!

 3. Download and install [KS3P](https://spacedock.info/mod/1618/KS3P) can provide some post processing effects that look great.
 A custom cfg for GPP is included in the GPP download.